 Inside is a perfectly preserved 1847 mansion with 13 fireplaces, huge mahogany doors and intricate plaster crown molding.
 Hidden touches abound, like the carved bird pecking a flower among the mantelpiece's Carrarra marble foliage.

 For more information on the history of the building, you may download the following document.

 Norwood is a private club that draws its membership from the international creative arts community.
 We provide our members with a salon of discovery through a variety of talks and events, food and beverage tastings, and stimulating screenings and performances.
 The house offers a unique, stylish and comfortable environment ideal for meeting, dining and drinking right in the heart of Manhattan.

-Norwood has reciprocal membership relationship with several private clubs in central London and one in Toronto.
-In addition, the Club has special relationships in place with The Armory Show, Frieze, British Airways, Clay Health Club & Spa, Thompson Hotels and Hazlitts Hotels.
+Norwood has reciprocal membership relationship with several private clubs in central London, Toronto, Shanghai and Buenos Aires.
+In addition, the Club has special relationships in place with The Armory Show, Frieze, artMRKT, British Airways, Clay Health Club & Spa and SOHO GRAND Hotel.

 For further information please contact:

 SUSANNA WOODLEY Director of Membership firstname.lastname@example.org TEL 212 255 9300

 Arranged over 5 floors in a spectacular Landmarked townhouse, the Club has a fifty seat restaurant, two lounge bars, a sixty-seat screening room, a private dining room for up to twenty four people and a secret walled garden for a Saturday afternoon Soiree.